 It is not the most popular beach because it is one of Phuket’s best beaches.
 Even though it is a beautiful long beach, other beaches are far better.

-You can find everything from small stalls selling refreshments, to international beach clubs and restaurants on Patong Beach.
+You can find everything from small stalls selling refreshments to international beach clubs and restaurants on Patong Beach.

 You will not be bored if you decide to spend a day on Patong beach.

-The beach is nice, though, but without being beautiful and not a beach where you want to go swimming, the water is shallow, and there are many dead corals on the sea bed.
+Tri Trang Beach is not high on Phuket’s best beaches list.
+The beach is ok, but without being beautiful and not the beach where you want to go swimming, the water is shallow, and there are many dead corals on the sea bed.

 Just behind the beach is a hip Beach club which you have to go through to get down to the beach.
 You have to pay a fee to get in, but it does include a sun lounger, so you do not have to lie in the sand.